fsadayton/AviatorAppMobile/README.md

  - Apple Developer Certificate
    - Used for deploying an app to the App Store.
 It should be noted that in order to keep an app in the App Store, you will need to pay $99/year.
 Details regarding the App Store deployment process can be found [here](http://docs.appcelerator.com/platform/latest/#!/guide/Distributing_iOS_apps).

+#### Using/Importing the AVIATOR Code
+To begin using the AVIATOR code base, [create an empty Appcelerator Alloy project using the Appcelerator Studio IDE](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Quick_Start-section-34636229_AlloyQuickStart-UsingStudio). *NOTE: You can tie this project to your own Git repository, if desired.*

+Next, download the AVIATOR code using the **Download ZIP** button in GitHub and copy all of the contents **EXCEPT FOR tiapp.xml** to the new, empty Alloy project created above.

+Finally, copy and paste parts of the AVIATOR tiapp.xml into the new tiapp.xml.

 #### Code Modifications
 Once your development environment is setup, the following code changes will need to take place:
  - Update any TODO's in the app folder of the codebase